dxuk/Stand-Demos/A Tour Around Cognitive Services/A Tour Around Cognitive Services - Demo Script.md

 * Built-in Face API call for human faces
 * Colours

-## Computer Vision > Recognise Celebrities
-Built on the computer vision API with a domain-specific mode.
-This API is able to identify celebrities

-Key Talking Points
-* Trained with 200k celebrities
-* Identifies celebrity and provides found rectangle bounds

 ## Computer Vision > Read text in images
 OCR capabilities